-ASTM B117 is a salt spray for test.
-This test is used to produce relative corrosion resistance information for specimens of metals and coated metals exposed in a standardized corrosive environment.
-Micom offers ASTM B117 accelerated corrosion testing as part of its surface finish test services.
+ASTM B117 is a salt spray test used to produce relative corrosion resistance information for specimens of metals and coated metals exposed in a standardized corrosive environment.
+Micom offers ASTM B117 accelerated corrosion testing as part of its surface finish and accelerated aging testing services.

 ASTM B117 uses and factors to consider